swiftlang/swift/docs/ErrorHandling.md

 }
 ```

-Developers can choose to \"scope\" the `try` very tightly by writing it
+Developers can choose to "scope" the `try` very tightly by writing it
 within parentheses or on a specific argument or list element:

 ```swift